paholland/MachineLearning_Project/README.md

-## Machine_Learning_Project Demystifying ML_Automation
+## Machine_Learning_Project

     Find a problem worth solving, analyzing, or visualizing.
 Use ML in the context of technologies learned.
-You must use: Scikit-Learn and/or another machine learning library.
-Host application using Heroku or a tool of your choice.
+    Scikit-Learn and a number of other machine learning libraries is used.
+An application hosted using Heroku.

 Python Pandas
 Python Matplotlib